jazzband/django-oauth-toolkit/docs/advanced_topics.rst

 Django OAuth Toolkit lets you extend the AbstractApplication model in a fashion like Django's custom user models.

-If you need, let's say, application logo and user agreement acceptance field, you can to this in your Django app (provided that your app is in the list of the INSTALLED_APPS in your settings module)::
+If you need, let's say, application logo and user agreement acceptance field, you can do this in your Django app (provided that your app is in the list of the INSTALLED_APPS in your settings module)::